Public Pensions - Transparency Star Program

 Upon retirement the employee account balance including interest is combined with the employer match to price a lifetime annuity based on the employee’s age at retirement.

-A funded ratio of 80% and above is considered stable for a city.
-Using both valuation methods the City’s funded ratio is currently well above 80%.
+Using both valuation methods the City’s funded ratio is currently well above 80% which is considered stable for a city.
 It is important to note that the primary financial objective of TMRS is to achieve the long-term full funding of promised benefits, and, each calendar year, TMRS informs the City of what its contribution requirements are to achieve this financial objective.

 ASSETS and LIABILITIES

-The chart and graph displayed below show the City's Actuarial Value of Assets versus Actuarial Accrued Liability in dollars.
+The chart and graph displayed below show the City's Actuarial Value of Assets versus Actuarial Accrued Liability in dollars for the last seven years.

 CONTRIBUTIONS

-Employees are required to contribute 7% of their annual gross earnings based on the City's plan provisions.
+The chart below shows employees are required to contribute 7% of their annual gross earnings based on the City's plan provisions.
+It also shows the City's Contribution rate for the specified plan year.

 Actuarial Valuations for the Five most recent years: